jeet1912/hyperbolic-ehr-diffusion/results/analysis/explain.md

 \xrightarrow{\text{flow or diffusion}} z_T
 \xrightarrow{\text{decoder}} \widehat{\text{codes}},
 $$
 with tree-aware supervision supplied by radius, pair, HDD/HGD losses, and evaluation grounded in tree–embedding correlation.
-Hyperbolic distances expand exponentially with radius, mirroring branching factors; Euclidean embeddings offer easier reconstruction but flatten the tree.
+Hyperbolic distances expand exponentially with radius, mirroring branching factors [1]; Euclidean embeddings offer easier reconstruction but flatten the tree.
 The ensuing sections quantify that trade-off.

 Relevance for Generative Modeling
 ---------------------------------
 The ICD program aims to generate visits that are simultaneously realistic and hierarchy-preserving.
-Hyperbolic diffusion and rectified flows provide the geometric scaffolding, while decoder-focused ablations tune discrete fidelity.
+Hyperbolic diffusion [2] and rectified flows [3] provide the geometric scaffolding, while decoder-focused ablations tune discrete fidelity.
 By moving from Euclidean DDPM baselines to hyperbolic encoders, every experiment probes how curvature-aware transport affects the loss landscape $\mathcal{L}=\mathcal{L}_{\text{gen}}+\lambda_{\text{struct}}\mathcal{L}_{\text{tree}}$ and ultimately the observed trade-off between Recall@4 and tree correlation.

 Part 1 – From `src/` to Experiments
 -----------------------------------